orbitalchicken/Roadmap/New.md

 All editions
 ------------

-thunderbird icon isn't the same as its flatpak Shutdown takes forever: “A stop job is running for Cryptography Setup for cryptoswap1” takes over 5 minutes love the new icons, but for video and subtitle icons systemd-udev cause high cpu: https://bugs.launchpad.net/ubuntu/+source/udev/+bug/1767968?comments=all Firefox bookmarks don’t use the folder color picked in the Cinnamon theme setting.
+Shutdown takes forever: “A stop job is running for Cryptography Setup for cryptoswap1” takes over 5 minutes love the new icons, but for video and subtitle icons systemd-udev cause high cpu: https://bugs.launchpad.net/ubuntu/+source/udev/+bug/1767968?comments=all Firefox bookmarks don’t use the folder color picked in the Cinnamon theme setting.
-Software Center does only wait and not warn if synaptic is open. gdebi crashes wine doesn't work (upstream issue in 18.04) suggestion – add firewall enablement to welcome app. suggestion (for a future release) – have an option for update manager to initiate a timeshift backup prior to applying upgrades. uninstalling flatpak from menu doesn't work (tried with VLC) ms ttf fonts says it is installed but when i go to fonts to use arial black there are no fonts i fixed this by uninstalling from software manager reboot and reinstalling them then reboot then it works i like my arial black and 1 of the few reasons i use lm verses all other distros mintupdate is still conflicting with VM guest pkgs... installing them removes mintupdate
+Software Center does only wait and not warn if synaptic is open. wine doesn't work (upstream issue in 18.04) uninstalling flatpak from menu doesn't work (tried with VLC) ms ttf fonts says it is installed but when i go to fonts to use arial black there are no fonts i fixed this by uninstalling from software manager reboot and reinstalling them then reboot then it works i like my arial black and 1 of the few reasons i use lm verses all other distros mintupdate is still conflicting with VM guest pkgs... installing them removes mintupdate